 The following summarizes how to navigate the web configurator from the Status screen.
-Some fields or links are not available if you entered the user password in the login password screen (see Figure 4 on page 41).
+Some fields or links are not available if you entered the user password in the login password screen (see Figure 5 on page 43).
+Not all fields are available on all models.